Syfovre Lawsuits and Settlements Lawyer

 The process of filing a Syfovre lawsuit can be complex.
 It often involves gathering medical records, consulting with legal and medical experts, and navigating the legal system.

-• The severity of the condition
+• The severity of your condition

-• The impact on the patient’s life
+• The impact the condition has had on your life

 • The strength of the evidence linking Syfovre to retinal vasculitis and/or retinal vascular occlusion